 Your chosen eye surgeon should already be carrying out high volume surgery on a monthly basis.
 He or she should be carrying out at least 50 vision correction procedures each month.

 Do not assume that just because a company or website tell you that their surgeons have performed thousands of procedures that they are necessarily an expert in eye correction treatment.

 We are extremely proud of the results we achieve for our patients, across all procedures.

 Do not have blind faith in a word of mouth recommendation.
 One happy patient does not guarantee that you are in the best hands.
-Thoroughly research your ophthalmic surgeon to ensure that he/she has the skill and experience required.
+Check reviews online and thoroughly research your ophthalmic surgeon to ensure that he/she has the skill and experience required.

 Do not rely on an institution’s good name.
 Some institutions use their name as an excuse to under-invest in the latest technology and the best surgeons.
-Institutions can have good surgeons but also not so good surgeons.
+Institutions can have both good and bad surgeons.
 Make sure you know exactly who your eye surgeon is.

 If you suffer from blurred or cloudy vision and would like to discuss potential treatment options, make an enquiry or call on 0203 369 2020

 Yes, laser eye surgery is one of the safest and painless vision correction procedures, with over 30 years of clinical data on its long term ...

 Laser eye surgery is a quick procedure that involves reshaping the cornea to correct vision.
 The surgery is performed using a femtosecond laser rather than ...

 Worried whether laser eye surgery hurts or is painful during the recovery process?
 It’s an understandable concern.
 The good news is it’s unlikely you’ll feel ...